vdhamer/Photo-Club-Hub/.github/README.md

 </p>Photographers can be associated with keywords describing what kind of photography they are mainly known for.
 Examples: "Black & White" or "Landscape".
-Because these keywords can serve to Search for photographers with similar interests, they keywords are standardized (e.g. consistently use "Black & White" rather than a mix with "B&W" or "Black and White").
+Because these keywords can serve to Search for photographers with similar interests, the keywords are standardized (e.g. consistently use "Black & White" rather than a mix with "B&W" or "Black and White").
 </p>

 <details><summary>Details on Keyword Standardization (click to expand)</summary></p>